jdasfd/pars/README.md

         print join qq{,}, $ID, qq{$chr($F[6]):$F[3]-$F[4]};
     ' \
     > gene_list.csv
-# extract mRNAs and their positions from gff
+# extract names of mRNA and their positions from gff
 # output format: 2 cols for anno (col1) and pos (col2)
 # spanr gff would not keep annotation names
-# remove alternative scripts and change to gene
+# new gff contains alternative transcripts, so the gene used instead of mRNA

+# convert gene_list.csv into a runlist
+# runlist could be dealt by using spanr in intspan
 mkdir -p genes
 cat gene_list.csv |
     parallel --colsep ',' --no-run-if-empty --linebuffer -k -j 12 '